OlivierGeorgeon/osoyoo/docs/overview/Part_3_Easy_to_Read_Interface_Python.md

 "petitcat" -- This is the "lower-level software" of the Petitcat project -- when you see this folder just ignore that it is named the same as the project and think "lower-level software".
 We have already loaded this software in earlier Parts of the documentation onto the Arduino board and used it for the lower level control of the robot car.
 This repository does not represent the whole PetitCat project.
 Just think "lower-level software" when you see this folder.

-Be aware that the Arduino IDE does not support multiple levels of folder/repository hierarchy, and so, you will not be able to see the "ARC" sub-repository of "petitcat" in the Arduino IDE.
+Be aware that the Arduino IDE does not support multiple levels of folder/repository hierarchy, and so, you will not be able to see the "SRC" sub-repository of "petitcat" in the Arduino IDE.
 We have already previously discussed this.
 Nonetheless, it will still get compiled.
 Also, be aware you may have lateral scrolling to do in order to deal with the plethora of cpp and header files.
 But as discussed, nonetheless, everything will get compiled, and as long as it is not in sub-repository, you will be able to edit it with the Arduino IDE.

 You will see two more repositories now: